Deepak19787/student-life-blog-app/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Blog Page

+A new Blog page has been added to the application to share articles and tips about student life.
+This page includes SEO best practices such as semantic HTML, page titles and meta descriptions, internal linking, image alt tags, and keyword optimization.

+- The blog page component is located at `src/app/pages/blog/`.
+- The route `/blog` has been added to the routing configuration.
+- The navigation bar includes a link to the Blog page for easy access.

+To view the blog page, run the development server and navigate to `http://localhost:4200/blog`.